 2. Drive in a spout – this needs to be a tube, preferably made of steel or stiff plastic that is just a little bigger than 10mm, so it stays in the hole.
 Be careful not to split the tree when you bang it in.
 Once in, it should be very difficult to remove.

 3. Hang a bucket or container under the spout, using wire wrapped around the tree, and cover it to prevent any debris/bugs from falling in.
 You can expect anywhere from 18-56 litres, or more, depending on the tree and conditions.

-4. Boiling up sap needs to be done as soon as possible as the sap will spoil, and the experts recommend doing this outside, as the amount of steam and spitting that is produced is more than any kitchen or venting unit will be able to handle safely.
+4. Boiling up sap needs to be done as soon as possible or the sap will spoil.
+Do this outside, as the amount of steam and spitting that is produced is more than any kitchen or venting unit will be able to handle safely.
 You will need to use clean pans and keep the level of sap at 4cm deep at least, to prevent scorching.
 Keep adding sap as the water evaporates off and be prepared to be there for a while.
-Use a hot fire/barbecue – using a chimney is helpful, as it will keep smoke from discolouring the syrup.
+Use a hot fire/barbecue – a chimney is helpful, as it will keep smoke from discolouring the syrup.
 You’re going to end up with approximately 500ml of syrup from 15 litres of sap.

 5. To get maple syrup, you need to get the temperature to 107ºC – a candy thermometer is a good measure.
 Test 2-3 cupfuls to make sure you have a constant temperature.
 Four litres of syrup will weigh around 5kg.

-6. Cool for 12 hours or more to let sediment settle, then pour off the clear sytrum.
+6. Cool for 12 hours or more to let the sediment settle, then pour off the clear syrup.
 Reheat to 82ºC (almost boiling), before pouring off for final storage in a clean glass jar.
 Store in a cool place, or in the freezer – properly prepared syrup won’t freeze.

 Love this story?
 Subscribe now!